HANICA-DEA/spotitube/README.md

 }
 ```

-## TIPS
+## TIPS / Troubleshooting
+* It is possible you may receive a CORS issue even though your headers are properly set.
+This may be the result of an inappropriately configured endpoint and/or its parameters
+* Those that are aware of the concept HATEOAS might notice that this API is not HATEOAS.
+That is not a problem, HATEOAS is not within the scope of this exercise
 * To implement the DataMapper pattern you can use the code from the book, e.g. the AbstractMapper class.
-This class has to be modified a little to conform to the JDBC standard but should be 80% functional.
+This class has to be modified a little to conform to the JDBC standard but should be 80% functional
 * When you save the password in the database using a password type, you can check the value from the database against a hashed version of the password given by the user:

   ```java